Monday, November 25, 2013

 Quine ...it’s three forty-seven in the morning.

 Lester Q, you’re an asshole for even liking that limey stupe.
-D’you know he once said that comic books are “the nigger of literature”?!
+D’you know he once said that comic books are “the n****r of literature”?!
 What right does he have?

 Quine As offensive as that is, you've said much worse.

-Quine Like when you went to that Bobby Womack party.
+Quine Like when you went to that Bobby Womack party wearing that stupid t-shirt.
 You were begging for it.
 AND you hit on his wife.
 You're lucky they didn't string you up by your dirty sneakers.

 Lester (on a roll) The late 70s-early 80s suck, Quine.
 The early 70s were wrigglingly, obscenely alive—the misery was spread around, and it was intoxicating.
 Now its being controlled, duped, doped, pharma'ed.
 You saw the election results.
 We’ve got Andy Griffith in the White House now.
 The vise is clamping.
 "Everything looks brand spunkin’ new when you put an ’80 at the end of it!"
 I can feel it coming, Q. I have Romilar-spiked visions: young clean cut men in narrow ties and white shirts, carrying Bibles, spreading well-meaning pus out all over the city.
 The Moral Majority, whoever they are…

-Quine Didn’t they sing that song "Up Up and Away"?
+Quine Didn’t they sing "Up Up and Away"?

 Lester …they’re saying it’s a "victory for decency."
 It feels like Phnom Penh just before the Khmer Rouge marched in.